TheJumpCloud/support/PowerShell/ModuleBanner.md

 #### Banner Current

 ```
 Module up-to-date!
-Do you know about Import-JCCommand?
-Enter 'Help Import-JCCommand -online' to learn more.
+New examples are live!
+Go to 'https://git.io/jc-pwsh-examples' to check them out.
 ```

 #### Banner Old